-A circuit breaker is the central component to your home's electrical system.
+A circuit breaker is a central component of your home's electrical system.
 It's an important safety device that limits the amount of power moving through the circuits.
 In modern homes, the breaker is located inside, usually in a basement, garage, or utility closet.
 It prevents overloads that could cause damage to your electrical system or start a fire.
-Knowing what your circuit breaker does and where to find it are two things every homeowner should know, especially in an emergency after severe weather damage.
+Our home insurance experts will tell you, knowing what your circuit breaker does, where to find it, and how to turn it off are three things every homeowner should know, especially in an emergency.

 Locate your main circuit breaker by looking for a matte gray metal box.
 If you live in an apartment, your circuit breaker may be in a hallway or laundry area and painted to match the wall.
 Check next to the meter box for your house.
 If you still can't find it, ask a neighbor where theirs is.
 There's a good chance yours might have a similar location.

 In older homes, power mains are outside the home and may be a fuse box rather than a circuit breaker box.
 A fuse box has sockets and fuses that look like small light bulbs, and a circuit breaker box has rows of switches.
 You may even have a combination of both.

 How to turn off your circuit breaker

 WARNING: The main breaker or main fuse does NOT shut off the power to the service lines coming in from the utility or the connections where those lines meet the main breaker or fuse inside the service panel.
 These lines carry deadly levels of electrical current unless your utility company shuts them off.

 It's wise to wear gloves and rubber-soled shoes when working in the fuse box.
 Newer boxes have a handle to open the door while older models can have screws, or you may need to pry the cover off with a crowbar.
 You should see the main power switch in the box to toggle On/Off.